French Polynesia: Music

 French Polynesia appeared in the world music scene in 1992, recorded by French musicologist Pascal Nabet-Meyer with the release of The Tahitian Choir's recordings of unaccompanied vocal Christian music called himene tārava.
 This form of singing is common in French Polynesia and the Cook Islands, and is notable for a unique drop in pitch at the end of the phrases, a characteristic formed by several different voices, accompanied by a steady grunting of staccato, nonlexical syllables.

+Dance

+Tahitian dance as a movement art evolved alongside Tahitian oral transmission of cultural knowledge.
+In fact, dance movement or gesture has significance that supported the transmission of cultural knowledge.
+Dance styles include 'Aparima and 'upa'upa.